New Jersey's Leading Experts in Knee Conditions & Procedures

 A meniscus tear occurs when a piece of the meniscus is torn.
 Most meniscus tears happen during sports and physical activities that require cutting, running, and jumping.
 The following are common symptoms of a meniscus tear:

 - An audible click when bending the knee

-Meniscus tears should be seen by an Orthopaedic Institute of Central Jersey (OIOCJ) specialist as soon as possible.
+Meniscus tears should be seen by one of our specialist as soon as possible.
 Delaying a diagnosis can make symptoms and the injury worse.
 A physical examination and MRI are used to diagnose a meniscus tear.
 There are several different types of tears.
-OIOCJ specialists accurately diagnose meniscus tears.
+Our specialists accurately diagnose meniscus tears.
 Proper treatment is ensured.

 How is a Meniscus Tear Treated?

 Rest, ice, compression, and elevation (RICE) are used to control initial pain and swelling.
 Pain and anti-inflammatory medications may also be prescribed.
-The following are included in a nonsurgical OIOCJ treatment plan:
+The following are included in a nonsurgical OIBO treatment plan: